Does pulse tig make any difference on 4130 chromoly tubing?

-On a metal like 4130 chromoly that hardens by quick cooling, it does not make sense to me to use a slow pulse speed.
+On a metal like 4130 chromoly that hardens by quick cooling, it does not make sense to me to use a slow pulse speed with low background current.

-But high speed pulse using over 30 pps helps with gaps.
+But high speed pulse using over 30 pps can really help with gaps.

-A pulse rate of around 30 pps helps.
+using a pulse rate of 30-50 pps helps.
 It seems to make the puddle more stable and heat does not build up as quickly.

 You really notice this when you are near an edge. the puddle just does not wander over to the edge as easily.